mblaschke/docker-api-stresstest/README.md

 Some tests are running for 6 Minutes when running 6 parallized container tests, with 10 parallized tests the these tests are running for about 10-15 Minutes.

-When 20 running serverspec the result of `docker stats` is also not reliable:
+With more then 6 running serverspec processes the result of `docker stats` is also not reliable:

 ![docker-stats](docker-stats.gif)